JosueAhobade/goevent/README.md

 # goevent
-GoEvent is an application wich located all events around a position.
+GoEvent is an application which located all events around a position.
 This based on kotlin.